I am a blogger, writer, social entrepreneur, armchair advocate, mentee, mentor, musician, and freelance dabbler in all things.

 First, you don't get to keep all of your tips: despite popular opinion, your tips are taxed usually, and additionally most restaurants have a policy where servers split a percentage of their rips with bussers and hosts/hostesses (which is a good and fair thing in most situations but is a drag when your tips are very low as a server).

 Second, when business is slow you may not be getting enough tables or costumers to make any decent tip money, and there isn't much you can do about this.
 Third, tips play in to the power dynamic I mentioned above: you literally have to cater to a costumer's every whim for their tips, and this can be demeaning and discouraging if tips are low.
 Finally, some costumers just don't tip what they should, which is sad and sucks and happens way more than you might think.

 Con of Waiting Tables: High Stress

-While the fast paced environment of serving tables can be a fun thing, it can also drive people insane.
-Waiting tables can be a VERY high stress job, with stress levels much higher that the money you are making deserves.
+While the fast-paced environment of serving tables can be a fun thing, it can also drive people insane.
+Waiting tables can be a VERY high-stress job, with stress levels much higher than the money you are making deserves.
 This is because of a variety of reasons: you have to constantly suck up to customers and mangers, make sure cooks and chefs like you (or you won't get orders when you should), literally run when things get slammed and you have a lot of tables, go for hours without a break during rushes, and in general do a million things at once.
 The work can be very stressful for some.

 Con of Waiting Tables: Little Advancement Potential